sudeeshmj/qubicle/README.md

 🚀 Blog Management System (Laravel)
 A simple and well-structured blog management system built with Laravel 10, supporting both Blade views and RESTful API.
-It includes user authentication, blog post management, categories with modern best practices like service-repository pattern and queues.
+It includes user authentication, blog post management, categories, and optional tagging with modern best practices like service-repository pattern and queues.

 ✨ Features
 🧑‍💻 Authentication